-6.2 FIRST AID PROCEDURE
+6.2 FIRST AID PROCEDURE.

-- a) All injuries, no matter how minor must be reported to the First Aid Attendant (Site Manager) who will provide the necessary treatment and record details on the Incident form (F007). - b) The Site Manager shall ensure each site has a First Aid Kit (Sub-contractor to provide).
-The Site Managers shall also carry a First Aid Kit in their vehicle. - c) The First Aid Attendant will always remain in charge of the casualty until at such time as professional medical assistance has arrived.
+- a) All injuries, no matter how minor must be reported to the First Aid Attendant (Site Manager) who will provide the necessary treatment and record details on the Incident form (F007). - b) The Site Manager shall ensure each site has a First Aid Kit (Subcontractor to provide).
+The Site Managers shall also carry a First Aid Kit in their vehicle - c) The First Aid Attendant will at all times remain in charge of the casualty until at such time as professional medical assistance has arrived.
 It is the First Aid Attendants responsibility to decide whether outside assistance is required.
 The First Aid Attendant may designate somebody else to call the emergency services; this should be done without question. - d) The sites designated First Aid Attendant may override the decisions of other first aiders except when the other first aider holds a higher certificate, i.e. Occupational First Aid.

-6.3 ACCIDENT / INCIDENT INVESTIGATION & REPORTING
+6.3 ACCIDENT/INCIDENT INVESTIGATION & REPORTING.

-- a) The Site Manager shall ensure that all accidents, incidents and illnesses occurring in or around the site, involving Group personnel, workers/sub-contractors, visitors or passers-by are investigated and reported regardless of how minor they appear at the time of the occurrence. - b) The Incident Report (F007) shall be completed for all injuries that require medical treatment or result in lost time or incidents that have the potential to cause an injury that will result in medical treatment.
-The form shall be submitted to the WHS Manager within 24 hours. - c) In the event of the death of a person or serious bodily injury, the Site Manager shall notify the WHS Manager immediately.
-The WHS Manager shall notify SafeWork NSW / WorkSafe ACT.
+- a) The Site Manager shall ensure that all accidents, incidents and illnesses occurring in or around the site, involving Group personnel, subcontractors, visitors or passers-by, are investigated and reported regardless of how minor they appear at the time of the occurrence. - b) The Incident Report (F007) shall be completed for all injuries that require medical treatment or result in lost time or incidents that have the potential to cause an injury that will result in medical treatment.
+The form shall be forwarded to the WHS Manager within 24 hours. - c) In the event of the death of a person or serious bodily injury, the Site Manager shall notify the WHS Manager immediately.
+The WHS Manager shall notify SafeWork NSW / Worksafe ACT - d) Procedures and work practices shall be re-evaluated by the WHS Manager following an incident - e) Refer to Procedure RG-009 Accident & Incident Reporting. - f) Regardless of the severity of the incident, all incidents MUST be reported.